JesseDev3/RHEL9/README.md

 https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/ \
-** Anyone just getting started with Linux, take a look at the test file and consider copying and pasting it into your terminal! ** \
+** Anyone just getting started with Linux, take a look at the quicksetup file and consider copying and pasting it into your terminal! ** \
 <br>
 # RHEL9
 / , /home , /tmp , /var , /var/tmp , /var/log , /var/log/audit , /boot \